Severson-Group/docs.amdc.dev/source/getting-started/tutorials/timing-manager/index.md

 ### Reporting sensor acquisition time and sensor data staleness

 We're also going to add functionality to report how old the ADC data is as well as how long it took the sensor to acquire that data.
-We'll add a global variable `sensor_flag` to indicate when the app callback functon should writeout a report of the sensor tmining statistics.
+We'll add a global variable `sensor_flag` to indicate when the app callback function should writeout a report of the sensor timing statistics.

 Add the following line to the top of `task_controller.h`:
 ```C